The Etuma Feedback Categorizer™ system may be accessed through a web service interface.

 to ensure the identity of the user and the validity of the request.

 In addition to the access credentials, a user requires at least one data slot, where signals may be added for analysis and visualisation.
+For data slot specific method calls a Data Slot Key (see Authentication below) may be used instead of the method signing procedure.

 A data slot (signal group, storage item) is a collection item specific to the user where the user may add new signals.
 In the webservice methods the identifier parameter for the data slot is subsignalformid.